Complexity of random smooth functions on the high-dimensional sphere: Introduction

-In this section, we investigate the landscape of the Hamiltonian $H_{N, \boldsymbol \beta}$ by analyzing the mean Euler characteristic of level sets as $N$ goes to infinity.
+We also investigate the landscape of the Hamiltonian $H_{N}$ by analyzing the mean Euler characteristic of level sets as $N$ goes to infinity.
 In order to state our results we need further notation.
-The Hermite functions $\phi_j$, $j\in \mathbb N$, are defined by
+The Hermite functions $\phi_j$, $j\in\mathbb N$, are defined by

-where $h_j$, $j\in \mathbb N$ are Hermite polynomials,
+where $h_j$, $j\in\mathbb N$ are Hermite polynomials,

 In particular, $h_0(x) =1, h_1(x)=2x, h_2(x)=4x^2-2x. $ The Hermite functions are orthonormal functions in $\R$ with respect to Lebesgue measure.